skauddy755/icvgip_2024/README.md

-> ICVGIP is organized by IUPARAI (Indian Unit for Pattern Recognition and Artificial Intelligence)
+> ICVGIP is organized by IUPRAI (Indian Unit for Pattern Recognition and Artificial Intelligence)

 # Why make notes and later comppile them?